-Section 6: This applies to all state funded services, including federal funding, Medicaid and block grant fund sources, state general funds, and other funds allocated by the Department of Social Services or the Department of Human Services, that are provided by the following types of community-based providers:
+Section 6: This applies to all state funded services, including federal funding, Medicaid and block grant fund sources, state general funds, and other funds allocated by DSS or DHS that are provided by the following types of community-based providers:

 - 1. Nursing facilities;

 - 2. Assisted living facilities;

-- 3. In-home service providers;
+- 3. In home service providers;

 - 4. Group care providers;

-- 5. Psychiatric residential treatment facilities; - 6.
-Substance abuse disorder treatment and prevention providers; - 7.
-Community mental health centers; - 8.
-Intermediate care facilities for co-occurring intellectual and developmental disabilities; - 9.
+- 5. Psychiatric residential treatment facilities;

+- 6. Substance use disorder treatment and prevention providers;

+- 7. Community mental health centers;

+- 8. Intermediate care facilities for co-occurring intellectual and developmental disabilities; - 9.
 Community support providers; and - 10.
-Other types of providers deemed appropriate for inclusion by either the secretary of the Department of Social Services or the secretary of the Department of Human Services.
+Other types of providers deemed appropriate for inclusion by either the secretary of DSS or the secretary of DHS.

 The legislative scope does not include formulating recommendations on the adequacy of current funding levels or on departmental budget requests.
-The intent of community-based service providers in drafting of SB147 was to build on the rate setting and rate modeling processes that have been utilized by the departments.
+The intent of community-based service providers in drafting of Senate Bill 147 was to build on the rate setting and rate modeling processes that have been utilized by the departments.